Regan Smith (racing driver)

-Regan (Note: Pronounced /ˈriːɡən/ REE-gən) Lee Smith (born September 23, 1983) is an American former professional stock car racing driver and a current pit reporter for Fox NASCAR.
-He most recently drove part-time in the NASCAR Xfinity Series, driving the No. 8 Chevrolet Camaro SS for JR Motorsports in 2019.
+Regan (Note: Pronounced /ˈriːɡən/ REE-gən) Lee Smith (born September 23, 1983) is an American semi-retired professional stock car racing driver and a current pit reporter for NASCAR on Fox.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 25 Ram 1500 for Kaulig Racing.

 Early career

 Born to a racing family, Smith began his racing career at the age of four, racing go-karts and microds.
 Early in his career, he won numerous regional and state championships.
 In 1995, his family moved from Cato, New York to Mooresville, North Carolina to allow Smith to advance in his racing career.
 In 1998, Smith joined the World Karting Association, driving for a factory-supported team, and winning the championship that year.
 Smith also began competing in the Allison Legacy Series in 1998, where he would race for two seasons, winning Rookie of the Year and the championship title in 1999.
 In 1999, Smith made his series debut in the Hooters Pro Cup Series at USA International Speedway, where he finished last place after crashing 18 laps into the race.

 Smith began driving full-time in the Hooters Pro Cup Series in 2000, finishing his first season with five top-ten finishes and a single top-five finish, which came at Myrtle Beach in May.
 He returned to the series in 2001, starting from the pole at Thompson, Louisville, IRP, and Chemung.